 Fr8yard, the Upstate's first fully open-air restaurant, is an outdoor biergarten in downtown Spartanburg also led by Chef Cribb.
 The restaurant and entertainment venue is built entirely of repurposed shipping containers and features a wide selection of local beers, bonfires on chilly nights and spaces for ping-pong and bocce ball.

-The Silo at RJ Rockers Brewing Company is another local beer-infused dining experience.
+RJ Rockers Brewing Company offers another local beer-infused dining experience.
 Visitors can tour the brewery and sit down for dinner or brunch with a menu that features a country ham charcuterie platter, lobster taquitos and other creative dishes.

 Southside Smokehouse is the spot for traditional American comfort food with a twist.
 It features weekly specials and a rotating selection of craft beers on tap.
 Get your Cajun cooking fix here and order jambalaya or shrimp Creole.
 The Farmer’s Table is another pick for American fare.
 This farm-to-fork restaurant serves sustainable seasonal foods, including homemade burgers, fried green tomatoes and cheese grits.